keycloak/keycloak-containers/server/README.md

 ## Creating admin account

-By default there is no admin user created so you won't be able to login to the admin console.
-To create an admin account you need to use environment variables to pass in an initial username and password.
+To be able to login to the admin console you need to have an admin user.
+To create an admin account with your login and password you need to use environment variables to pass in an initial username and password.
 This is done by running:

     docker run -e KEYCLOAK_USER=<USERNAME> -e KEYCLOAK_PASSWORD=<PASSWORD> jboss/keycloak

+When you run the container without the `KEYCLOAK_USER` and `KEYCLOAK_PASSWORD` variables, the username and password of the admin user are generated automatically.
+You can find the actual username / password of the admin account with:

+    docker logs <CONTAINER> | grep 'Username and password of the Keycloak admin account' -A3

+You will see output similar to the following one:

+    docker logs  <CONTAINER> | grep 'Username and password of the Keycloak admin account' -A3 Username and password of the Keycloak admin account:
+        KEYCLOAK_USER: admin
+        KEYCLOAK_PASSWORD: 4FC1sqgf#hB1A/NuLn0

 You can also create an account on an already running container by running: